grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Another undersea mountain?"
 Bastian asked.

 "No..." said Percy, "this came out of nowhere, it's something weird..."
 She hung her weight from the strap above her, and leaned over Bastian as she smoked, watching the depth-under-keel gauge slowly rise.
-"Give us a little more speed Bastian; 10 knots."
+"Give us a little more speed Bastian; ten knots."

 Bastian eased the throttle forward and the hum of the motors doubled in volume.